translation-cards/translation-cards/docs/build-pipeline.md

 This stage generates a signed apk using our keystore for the Google Play store.

 ### S3Upload
-This stage uploads our apk to an artifact repository (S3).
+This is an optional and manually triggered stage that uploads our apk to an artifact repository (S3).